tibs/reST-slides-talk/README.rst

 There are also notes for the slides.

+  (The slide notes were used in deciding what should go into the slides, but have not yet been udpdated to act as stand-alone notes.
+I hope to do that soon.)

 The sources for the notes are in `<rst-slide-notes.rst>`_

 (Note that github will present the ``.rst`` files in rendered form as HTML,